 The role of science and health in elementary schools and the development of teaching/learning strategies are examined, including teaching science and health to special populations.
 Laboratory/conference required.
 5 contact hours.

-Prerequisite: ELED 202 or SPED 202, with a minimum grade of B-; ELED 222 and ELED 324, each with minimum grade of B-; BIOL 100, with a minimum grade of C; PSCI 208 or PSCI 214 wiuth a minimum grade of C, and admission to the elementary education teacher preparation program or consent of the department chair.
+Prerequisite: ELED 202 or SPED 202, with a minimum grade of B-; ELED 222 and ELED 324, each with minimum grade of B-; BIOL 100, with a minimum grade of C; PSCI 204, PSCI 208 or PSCI 214 with a minimum grade of C, and admission to the elementary education teacher preparation program or consent of the department chair.

 Offered: Fall, Spring.